Piecewise linear structures on topological manifolds: Structures on Manifolds and Bundles

-\sm 3.
-Recall that two homeomorphism $h_0,h_1: X \to Y$ are {\it isotopic} if there exists a homeomorphism $H: X \times I \to Y \times I$ (isotopy) such that $p_2H: X \times I \to Y \times I \to I$ coincides with $p_2: X \times I \to I$.
-Given $A\subset X$, we say that $h_0$ and $H_1$ are isotopic $\rel A$ if there exists an isotopy $H$ such that $H(a,t)=h_0(a)$ for every $a\in A$ and every $t\in I$.
+3. Recall that two homeomorphism $h_0,h_1: X \to Y$ are {\it isotopic} if there exists a homeomorphism $H: X \times I \to Y \times I$ (isotopy) such that $p_2H: X \times I \to Y \times I \to I$ coincides with $p_2: X \times I \to I$.
+Given $A\subset X$, we say that $h_0$ and $h_1$ are isotopic $\rel A$ if there exists an isotopy $H$ such that $H(a,t)=h_0(a)$ for every $a\in A$ and every $t\in I$.
 In particular, if two PL structuralization $h_0,h_1: V \to M$ are isotopic $\rel\ \partial V$ then they are concordant.

-\sm 4.
-Given two PL structuralizations $h_i: V_i \to M, i=0,1$, they are not necessarily concordant if $V_0$ and $V_1$ are PL isomorphic.
-We are not able to give examples here, but we do it later, see Remark \ref{smooth}(2) and Example \ref{non-conc}. \end{remarks}
+4. Given two PL structuralizations $h_i: V_i \to M, i=0,1$, they are not necessarily concordant if $V_0$ and $V_1$ are PL homeomorphic.
+We are not able to give such examples here, but we do it later, see Remark \ref{smooth}(2) and Example \ref{non-conc}. \end{remarks}